leo-oli/social-care-omaha/README.md

 ### Disclaimer

 This software is provided for documentation and educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

+## Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License